famous-battles-and-conflicts

 - Unity of Command: Ensure clear, decisive leadership without internal rivalries.

 Henry's ability to motivate a small, exhausted army to defeat a larger, well-equipped enemy remains a powerful example of how vision and resolve can overcome odds.
-For a modern perspective, see Forbes on leadership lessons from Henry V.
+For a modern perspective on these leadership lessons, see Forbes on leadership lessons from Henry V.

 Conclusion